 IT security incidents present a risk to the operation of Flinders University and the University community.
 It is vital that all IT security incidents and weaknesses are identified and reported to ensure proper management and investigation to lower negative impacts to the University.

 How to report security incidents

-Any observed security weakness in, or threat to, Flinders University IT services or any known or suspected breach of the Acceptable Use of ICT Resources policy and its associated procedures must be reported as soon as practicable to ITS Client Services:
+Any observed security weakness in, or threat to, Flinders University IT services or any known or suspected breach of the Acceptable Use of Technology Procedures (PDF) must be reported as soon as practicable to IDS Client Services: